 There are three main types of academic content you will be expected to find as a university student: books, chapters in books and journal articles.

-Find books using the Queen's University Library Catalogue.
+Find books using the Queen's University Library Search.
 Type in a few words from the title of the book you need, or type in a keyword to view all books in the Library about that topic.
-The Library Catalogue will show the locations of all print copies of books that you can borrow.
+Library Search will show the locations of all print copies of books that you can borrow.
 It will also include links to any books are available for you read on-line in e-book format.

 The journal here is called Arts and the market.
 The article title is "Public art and transformation in Northern Ireland".
 Note the volume number 10 and Issue number 3 in this example.
 Journals are published periodically, usually several times a year, so there could be several volumes for the same year.
 There are two ways to find this article:

-First, copy and paste the article title into Library Catalogue.
+First, copy and paste the article title into Library Search.
 Tip: if you know the exact title, search for it using "double quotation marks" around the words you are using.

-If this doesn't work, find out if the journal is available online as an an ejournal by checking Journal Search, located just above the Library catalogue.
+If this doesn't work, find out if the journal is available online as an an ejournal by checking Library Search.
 Then locate the Year and Volume number.
 When you have found the correct volume, look through the contents until you find the article you need.

-Library Catalogue (Search anything) will search across all the journals subscribed to by the Library.
-Read, and download an article by clicking on the link that appears underneath the article details.
+Library Search will search across all the journals subscribed to by the Library.
+Read or download an article by clicking on the link that appears underneath the article details.
 Follow the link through to the relevant publisher's website and log in with your student number and password if prompted to do so.
 Most articles will be available for you to print or save in PDF format.

 As an undergraduate student at Queen's you may be expected to find resources such as journal articles, books as well as primary sources to help you with your assignments.